-An emissions inventory is an ongoing tool for understanding and reporting emissions and allows the identification of major sources and priority areas for mitigation.
-It can be seen from the results presented above that there are some areas where mitigation efforts could be focussed in order to reduce greenhouse gas emissions, and some areas that are already demonstrating a reduction.
+An emissions inventory is an ongoing tool for understanding and reporting emissions, for tracking changes in total emissions over time, and allows the identification of major sources and priority areas for mitigation.
+It can be seen from the results presented above that there are some areas where mitigation efforts could be focussed in order to reduce GHG emissions, and some areas that are already demonstrating a reduction.

-Stationary energy, as the highest contributor to overall manageable emissions, should be given priority and it is a positive sign that total emissions have declined 15% in a single year.
+Stationary energy, as the highest contributor to overall manageable emissions, should be given priority.
 In particular, the commercial and institutional sub-sector, as the highest end user category, could be further prioritised.
-Road transport is makes up 19% of emissions, significant given the small size of the territory and the potential for policy interventions to reduce vehicle use.
+Road transport makes up 22.5% of emissions, which is significant given the small size of the territory and the potential for policy interventions to reduce vehicle use.
 Finally, individual industries that are high-energy users, such as water supply, should be identified and ways to reduce energy consumption investigated.
 Shipping activity remains a large source of emissions; and one that will likely increasingly dominate the inventory even after excluding those emissions considered outside of scope.

 This inventory has been compiled using the best available data and methods, however there remains potential for improvement, and future inventories should seek to build on the work undertaken here, and improve the accuracy, reliability, and coverage of data.
-This will better support decision making and targeted climate policy making, potentially bring co-benefits for other strategic areas though enhanced data capture and management on key activities, and enable the development of robust emission pathways modelling, supporting tracking of progress over time.
+A inventory's effectiveness in being able to track the impact of GHG emission reduction policies is reliant on emission estimates being based upon highquality, locally-specific, disaggregated data that reflect changes that have been caused by the policies.
+Improving the accuracy of the inventory will better support decision making and targeted climate policy making, potentially bring co-benefits for other strategic areas though enhanced data capture and management on key activities, and underpin the continued update of robust emission pathways modelling, supporting tracking of progress over time.